 Strategic Business Leader is ACCA's case study examination at the Strategic Professional level and is examined as a closed book exam of four hours, including reading, planning and reflection time which can be used flexibly within the examination.
 There is no pre-seen information and all exam related material, including case information and exhibits are available within the examination.
 Strategic Business leader is an exam based on one main business scenario which involves candidates completing several tasks within which additional material may be introduced.
 All questions are compulsory and each examination will contain a total of 80 technical marks and 20 Professional Skills marks.
-The detail of the structure of this exam is described in the Strategic Business Leader syllabus and study guide document.

 The other Strategic Professional exams are all of three hours and 15 minutes duration.
-All (excluding Advanced Taxation variant exams) contain two Sections and all questions are compulsory.
+All contain two Sections and all questions are compulsory.
 These exams all contain four professional marks.
-The detail of the structure of each of these exams is described in the individual syllabus and study guide documents.